syncfusion-content/blazor-docs/blazor/datagrid/clipboard.md

 ### Limitation of Paste Functionality

-Since the string values are not parsed to number and date type, so when the copied string type cells are pasted to number type cells then it will display as **NaN**.
+Since the string values are not parsed to number and date type, when the copied string type cells are pasted to number type cells then it will display as **NaN**.
 For date type cells, when the copied string format cells are pasted to date type cells then it will display as an **empty cell**.